jboyle1990/RB-Prospect-Model/Project 2 readme.md

 2. Lack of time
 3. General coding skills / getting different code to run
 4. Learning how to use a new API
-5. Learnign a clustering method
+5. Learning a clustering method

 ## Additional Thoughts / Continuation of Analysis